pudly/schmopera-hugo/content/articles/after-the-opera-spinoffs-wed-go-see.md

 ---
-title: "After the opera: spin-offs we'd go see"
+title: "After the opera: spin-offs we&#039;d go see"
 ---

 ### 1. After _La bohème_: Schaunard